 It would come in handy that Ross hails from the construction and building industry, with an understanding of engineering and architecture.
 But he needed naval experts.
 Ross sought out and worked with many leaders in the industry, including Marine Concepts.
 Their naval architects helped to convert his concept into a sea-worthy vessel, from engineered CAD drawings through temp molds.
 Meanwhile, his drawings and design reached the desk of Volvo Penta’s marketing team.
 Impressed, they contacted Ross directly, eager to participate in the project.
 Their engineers partnered with him to create a power plan for his one-of-a-kind powerboat.

 In 2013, ten years after his sketched idea, Ross Hartman launched Furina 22 his unique 22-foot powerboat at the Fort Lauderdale International Boat Show.
 Since its debut, Ross has stretched Furina to 24 feet, upgraded the interior styling, added bespoke options, and fine-tuned her power.
-And while boat enthusiasts appreciate Furina, the most heartfelt compliments come from his now 92-year-old grandmother.
+Ross has gained the respect of naval architects for his designs.
+And while boat enthusiasts appreciate Furina, the most heartfelt compliments come from his now 94-year-old grandmother.
 She sees the boat, then closes her eyes and says, “I remember when…”

 P.O.
 Box 912